English Language Learning

 How are students identified as EL?

-Are the ELs required to take standardized state tests?
+Are EL Students required to take standardized state tests?

 Yes.
 EL students are required to participate in all state-mandated testing.

 What are EL services?

 Arizona requires school districts and charter schools (otherwise known as Local Education Agencies or LEAs) with English learner (EL) students to provide English language development (ELD) instruction using a structured English immersion (SEI) model.
 Arizona uses the Language Development Approach.

 EL Instruction consists of Targeted Instruction and Integrated Instruction

 Contact your Federal Projects Specialist @ 623-876-7072